Laurel wilt – redbay ambrosia beetle Xyleborus glabratus and associated fungus Harringtonia lauricola

 The redbay ambrosia beetle is native to Asia where its reported hosts include several species in the families Lauraceae, Dipterocarpaceae, Fagaceae (oak family), and Fabaceae (bean family) (Rabaglia et al. 2006).
 No laurel wilt disease is reported in these or other plant species in the beetle’s native range.

 Redbay ambrosia beetle is the principal vector of the pathogen (Mayfield et al. 2009).
 However, it is now suspected that other ambrosia beetle species can transfer the pathogen.
 This appears to be occurring especially in avocado, which is rarely attacked by the redbay ambrosia beetle (T. Dreaden and D. Carrillo.
 2015).
-Attack by even a single female beetle is sufficient to inoculate the tree with sufficient numbers of spores of Raffaelea lauricola to initiate disease (Mayfield et al. 2009).
+Attack by even a single female beetle is sufficient to inoculate the tree with sufficient numbers of spores of Harringtonia lauricola to initiate disease (Mayfield et al. 2009).
 The pathogen moves throughout the tree through the sapwood, presumably causing a restriction in the flow of water and wilting of the leaves.
 In redbay, the entire crown eventually wilts and turns brown over a period that may take from a few weeks to 2-3 months (Mayfield et al. 2009).

 More than 90% of redbays with stems greater than 1 inch diameter have died within 2 years in some stands (Fraedrich et al. 2008).
 Smaller diameter redbay seedlings and sprouts appear to be much less frequently affected by the disease in the field (Fraedrich et al. 2008).
 By 2017, an estimated 320 million trees – nearly one-third of all redbays – had been killed (Hughes et al 2017).

 Scientists expect continued dramatic reductions in redbay populations, although survival of redbay regeneration in the aftermath of laurel wilt epidemics suggests that redbay will not go extinct (Mayfield et al. 2009).
 A team of USDA Forest Service scientists has predicted that redbay will lose 90% of its basal area before 2030 (USDA FS 2014).
+Redbay was ranked by the IUCN in 2018 as “least concern”, but as of the writing of the Morton report (Beckman et al. 2021), it was being re-assessed by the IUCN with the expectation its ranking would change to “vulnerable”.

-While regeneration from seed and root sprouts is robust, scientists expect these trees to succumb once they reach sufficient size to be attacked by the redbay ambrosia beetle (Hughes et al 2017).
+While regeneration from seed and root sprouts is robust, scientists expect these trees to succumb once they reach sufficient size to be attacked by the redbay ambrosia beetle (Hughes et al. 2017).

 Laurel wilt has dramatically altered forest composition and dynamics in the coastal forests of the southeast – which are considered a biological diversity “hot spot” (Hughes et al. 2017).